pranayrana45/IMDB-Sentiment-Analysis/README.md

 # IMDB-Sentiment-Analysis
-A Deep Learning model over to classify whether the given review is positive or negative.
+A Deep Learning model to classify whether the given review is positive or negative.

 ## Sentiment Analysis
 I have trained a MLP model over keras IMDB dataset, for binary classification of reviews.<br/>